-And you know what, it is true.
+And you know what, it is so true.

 So many of us have lost a loved one and it hurts beyond measure but we will always have the golden nuggets they taught or shared with us.
 Like I often say, the best way to make someone’s memory eternal is to share the beautiful things their life represented, with others.

 So today I would like to contribute to my dad’s memory and share one of my latest weekend projects.
-Making a little homeschooling corner/learning nook for my little one on an extremely well more like nonexistent budget, lol.
+Making a little homeschooling corner/learning nook for my little one, on an extremely well more like nonexistent budget, lol.

-We have had a rough year, hubby has been unable to work for many months due to an injury and 2 unexpected surgeries.
+We have had a rough year, hubby has been unable to work for over a year due to an injury and 2 unexpected surgeries.
 So I am holding down the fort with my fulltime job, online store and selling upcycled greeting cards and other things locally.
 That is another thing I have to thank my dad for, teaching me the art of resourcefulness and elasticity.
 And I am thankful for God’s everlasting strength because I would surely have fallen flat on my face in a panic had I endeavored at going through these trials alone.

 Before I share some pictures let me say that we really have no space for anything in our small home.
 I looked long and hard all over with my hubby and we determined that the only place to put a little learning nook for our little one was in a corner of our living room between the TV and couches.

 This need arose after we had to pull our little one out from his preschool academy due to not having enough money to pay for his monthly tuition.
 Poor little guy cried and was sad.
 He wakes up every day and says: “Mommy can I learn at my school today?”
-Breaks my heart that he can’t be with his other siblings in school but we had to make some cuts to ensure our survival through this long winter and dark valley we are going through, lol.
+Breaks my heart that he can’t be with his other siblings in school but we had to make some cuts to ensure our survival through this long winter and dark valley we are going through.

 So this mommy started to search the web and became a bit anxious.
 So many tips and resources, materials and tutorials.
 “This is the best way to homeschool” one article exclaimed while others asserted that “Homeschooling is very rewarding and easy if you are organized.”

 After an hour or so I realized that I was so not prepared for this task.
 I said out loud that I would be unable to do it, I cried and had a Pity Me Party.
-Of course only my pillow was invited but he did his job and soaked up my tears.
+Of course, only my pillow was invited but he did his job and soaked up my tears.

 Once the Pity Me Party was over, I decided I would just do what I could and use whatever I had on hand.
-After all it is my child and I am in my home so why should anyone dictate how or what I use to homeschool my pre-k-er?
+After all, it is my child and I am in my home so why should anyone dictate how or what I use to homeschool my pre-k-er?

 Reading a few entrees from this site also encouraged me as a newbie homeschooler.